 1. Contamination obsessions & Washing or Cleaning Compulsions

-This is characterized by a fear of spreading germs, getting sick or getting others sick.
+Contamination OCD is characterized by a fear of spreading germs, getting sick or getting others sick.
 There may also be an emotional contamination fear of having contact with a person or place, or anything associated with a bad experience (like avoiding wearing a piece of jewelry given by an ex-partner).

 2. Obsessions About Causing Harm or Making Mistakes & Checking Compulsions

-This includes a fear of being negligent or careless resulting in a catastrophic event, like a house catching fire or accidentally using poisonous chemical products.
+Harm OCD includes a fear of being negligent or careless resulting in a catastrophic event, like a house catching fire or accidentally using poisonous chemical products.

 3. Obsessions About Order & Symmetry & Ordering/Arranging Compulsions

 “Just right” OCD is characterized by the need for everything to be in order (superstitious fears that something out of place may be bad luck; experiencing a not-right-feeling without an obsessive fear).
-This is also seen in Symmetry OCD
+This is also seen in Symmetry OCD.

 4. Obsessional Thoughts Concerning Sex, Religion, & Violence for Which Mental Undoing or Thinking “Good” Thought Rituals Are Performed